d3x0r/sack.vfs/README_WSS.md

 a pool of threads all using the same identifier may each receive one socket.
 Once the accept event is fired, it is cleared, and the thread will have to re-post a listener to accept another socket.

+The return of onaccept may be a promise which will wait until it is resolved before accepting the socket.

 ``` js
 // rough example, not sure about the onaccept interface